 - Mimo Technology: This is a new antenna technology that boosts the range up to 450 feet, which is enough for any home network.
 This is great for people who are looking for a modem router with a huge range.

 - Channel Bonding: This new technology delivers a better download speed by combing the eight downstream and four upstream channels, people who use their network to transfer huge file and data may find this feature very helpful.

 - Extended Compatibility: This device can be used with any operating system including Mac, Linux, Windows, and Unix and this makes it a perfect choice for people who are struggling to find compatible hardware which can help them use their internet connection to its maximum potential.

-- 3 in 1 product that has a cable modem, WiFi Access Point, and 2-port Gigabit Ethernet Router.
+- 3 in 1 product that has a cable modem, wireless access points for home, and 2-port Gigabit Ethernet Router.

 - Faster download speed – can utilize up to 8 channels of download stream at 343 Mbps.

 - It comes with a 2 year warranty period.